edgedelta/loadgen/README.md

    - Smaller pools (10-50): Less memory, faster startup, sufficient for most load tests
    - Larger pools (500-1000): More variety, useful for testing unique value handling
 6. **Format style**: NDJSON (`--format-style ndjson`) is default and works with most log systems
+7. **Self-monitoring**: Use `--monitor-self` to ensure loadgen isn't the bottleneck
+   - If loadgen CPU is maxed out, reduce workers or use multiple instances
+   - Helps distinguish between generator and target system performance issues

 ## How It Works